Latest deadly weather in US kills at least 18 as storms carve path of ruin across multiple states

 Multiple people were transported to hospitals by ambulance and helicopter in Denton County, also north of Dallas.

-No more deaths are expected and nobody was reported missing in Texas, said Abbott, though responders were doing one more round of searches just in case.
+No more deaths are expected and nobody was reported missing in Texas, Abbott said, though responders were doing one more round of searches just in case.

 Eight people died statewide in Arkansas, Gov. Sarah Huckabee Sanders confirmed in a news conference Sunday evening.
 An emergency official said two of the deaths were attributed to the circumstances of the storm but not directly caused by weather, including a person who suffered a heart attack and another who was deprived of oxygen due to a loss of electricity.